goodsky/grocery-list/README.md

-# Super List
+# Grocery List

-An application to practice what I've learned about React + Node.
+A little grocery list tool I made to practice what I've learned about React + Node.

 ## Tools